bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/preparing-thumbnail-images.md

 ## Theme-wide composite image

-The theme-wide composite image represents your theme in the control panel's **Storefront** › **My Themes**, which shows merchants their currently available themes (including any custom uploaded themes).
+The theme-wide composite image represents your theme in the control panel's **Storefront** › **My Themes**, which shows merchants their currently available themes, including any custom uploaded themes.

 This file will normally be a mosaic of screenshots from multiple variations within your theme.
 It must meet the following requirements, beyond the general specifications above: